 The Yoast configuration wizard starts off like this.

-Finding your sitemap in Yoast
+How to find your sitemap in WordPress

-If you hover your mouse over the word “SEO’ you will see a popup menu like this.
+After installation is complete, in your WordPress admin menu, you will see an extra option ‘SEO’.
+Hover your mouse over “SEO’ you will see a popup menu like this.

 Your XML sitemap

 After you click on this link, your sitemap URL will open in a new tab.